HomeBlogWhat is Chainlink (LINK)? Practical Guide 2026

 DeFi

-Price feeds power lending, DEXs, derivatives, and yield protocols
+Price feeds can support lending, DEXs, derivatives, and vault protocols when integrations handle stale, delayed, or bad data safely

 AaveSynthetixCompounddYdX